forestgrape/coronavirus/7_social/individual_measures.md

 * On different beliefs and world views.

 > On this page it is considered a no go to push people to vaccination.
-Especially if adults are only a tiny bit skeptical for (re)vaccination due to safety concerns, then it is high time to remove any measures that could push teenagers to vaccinate.
+Especially if adults are only a tiny bit skeptical for (re)vaccination ('booster') due to safety concerns, then it is high time to remove any measures that could push teenagers to vaccinate.

->> Anybody, especially the young, should have safety concerns.
-This is a new technology with *NO* experiences regarding mid and long-term adverse effects. // E.g. adverse effects on the immune system (without specifying a magnitude), I consider as likely as of December 2021 based on  observations (global data and the close environment).
-[Argumentation about the global data planned]
+> There are valid reasons for young having safety concerns.
+It is a new technology with few experiences regarding mid and long-term adverse effects.
+The risk calculation for young, i.e. the protection against adverse events from Covid versus rare and/or speculative adverse effects from vaccination is not that clear.
+Additionally there are epidemiological risks when many have a very similar immunity (most vaccines induce mainly systemic anti spike antibodies), which is an immunity much more narrow than possible (induced for example by natural infection).